Refuting spectral compatibility of quantum marginals: Completeness and convergence

 Let $Y = \int \varrho^{\ot 2\ell} dm(\varrho)$ and consider the expression

 which is non-negative.

 We now derive an upper bound for this expression.
 For this, observe that

 where we used the fact that $\tr \big(\one \ot \one (Y-X) \big) = 0$ and that the whole expression vanishes on $X$.
-Each term in \eqref{eq:long} is further bounded with von Neumann's trace inequality: for any unitary $U$ it holds that
+Each term in \eqref{eq:long} is further bounded due to the Matrix Hölder inequality \cite{baumgartner2011inequality}: for any unitary $U$, it holds that